-At this current point in time, I have over 800 recipes on this site from over an 8 year time span.
-It would be slightly crazy to think that all of the recipes kept a normal rotation in my kitchen.
-I go through phases with most of these recipes.
-Some I’ve made for a year and then forgot all about while others have found their place in my kitchen.
+At this current point in time, I have more than 800 recipes on this site from a time span of more than 8 years.
+As such, it would be slightly crazy to think that all of the recipes kept a normal rotation in my kitchen.
+Usually, I go through phases with most of these recipes.
+Some I’ve made for a year and then have forgotten all about.
+But others have found a regular place in my kitchen.
 This peanut stew has been a staple since making it the first time after tasting a similar stew at a CSA potluck.Print

 - 1 tablespoon olive oil

-- ½ medium red onion, diced
+- 1/2 medium red onion, diced

 - 2 cloves garlic, minced

 - 1/2 teaspoon cumin